-Increases maximum percentage of tax that governing body of city or county may impose on sale of marijuana items.
+Increases maximum percentage of tax that governing body of city or county may impose on sale of marijuana items to ten percent.
 Applies to marijuana items sold on or after January 1, 2022.
+Requires cities to transfer 20 percent of the proceeds of the increased tax or fee to counties.
+Requires that the county receiving the revenue transfer be eligible to receive revenue distributions under state law.
+Defines the receiving county as having both the city and the retail establishment within its area.
 Takes effect on 91st day following adjournment sine die.